 As organizations adopt microservices using containers, there is a growing need for extensible tooling to orchestrate the scheduling and placement of these applications based on specific business requirements.
 Building highly scalable, high-performance multitenant managed services is challenging, and users need both sensible out-of-the-box configurations (that “just work”) and the ability to customize and extend the native functionality of their frameworks.

 Abby Fuller offers a brief overview of Amazon EC2 Container Service, which provides a fully managed, highly scalable container orchestration platform, and a deep dive into container lifecycles using the open source ECS CLI and ECS Agent.
 Abby also discusses future plans to deliver a multitenant and fully managed open source scheduling framework that orchestrates millions of container launches.

-Abby Fuller is a technical evangelist, software engineer, and container fan at Amazon Web Services.
-She has worked at a number of startups, including Airtime and Hailo.
+Abby Fuller is a software engineer, technical evangelist, and container fan at Amazon Web Services, where she focuses on all things ops and infrastructure.
+Previously, Abby worked at a number of high-volume startups, including Airtime and Hailo.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org